genie-tooling/genie-tooling/CONTRIBUTING.md

 ## Code Style

-This project uses `black` for code formatting and `ruff` for linting.
+This project uses `ruff` for linting.
 Please ensure your contributions pass these checks.

 ## Questions?